20 student kitchen cupboard essentials

 Chopped tomatoes

-To save money on food, it's worth looking for a cheap can of chopped tomatoes on Approved Foods.
-The site sells loads of food items that are past their best-before date, but not before their use-before date, so they're still perfectly edible.
+To save money on food, it's worth looking for a cheap can of chopped tomatoes on Approved Food.
+The site sells loads of food items that are past their best-before date, but not before their use-before date.
+That means that they're still perfectly edible.

-And, for cooking inspiration, our recipe vaults are full of ideas that use tinned tomatoes as a base, such as chilli con carne and chicken enchiladas.
+And, for cooking inspiration, our recipe vault is full of ideas that use tinned tomatoes as a base, such as chilli con carne and chicken enchiladas.

 Tomato puree

-Closely related to the last kitchen essential on this list, a tube of tomato puree will cost you around 35p and goes a long way.
+Closely related to the last cupboard essential on this list, a tube of tomato puree will cost you around 60p and goes a long way.

-Add a spoonful to any recipe that involves tinned tomatoes and it'll magically bring out the flavour of the tomatoes.
+Try adding a spoonful to any recipe that involves tinned tomatoes.
+Doing so will magically bring out their flavour.

 As a bonus, you can also use it as a base to make your own pizzas!